IJCAI19-4294/Rebuttal/README.md

 2)A single constant, compared with a vector, is simpler.
 Considering that a single constant can also well solve the over-smoothing problem, there may be no need to extend to a vector.

-3) Introducing a vector rather a single constant may be more likely to have over-fitting problem.
+3)Introducing a vector rather a single constant may be more likely to have over-fitting problem.

 4)A single constant has a better interpretability.
 In other words, the single constant can be taking as a layer-wise punishment strategy where each node is taken as the smallest unit.
 While, for vector-based methods, the smallest unit is the feature value in each dimension, which mixes the node feature passing in a GNN and losses the interpretability, i.e., the layer-wise punishment.